 Try to find at least one characteristic for each medical school of interest that excites you.
 This will help you, not only with secondary questions but also interview days.

-I hope you found this article useful and I wish you the best in all your aspirations.
+I hope you found this article helpful and I wish you the best in all your aspirations.

 Adam Lowrance, PhD